 Please note that you may view honors papers in the Rubenstein Rare Book & Manuscript Library's Reading Room, but you may not borrow them.

-With any questions or problems submitting your thesis to DukeSpace, contact the digital records archivist.
+With any questions or problems submitting your thesis to DukeSpace, contact Digital Collections and Curation Services.